Royal Pudding

 "Royal Pudding" is the third episode of the fifteenth season of the American animated television series South Park and 212th episode of the series overall.
-"Royal Pudding" premiered in the United States on Comedy Central on May 11, 2011.
+"Royal Pudding" premiered in the Canada on Comedy Central on May 11, 2011.
 In the episode, which parodies the 2011 wedding of Prince William and Catherine Middleton, the Prince of Canada's bride is abducted at the altar, leading Ike Broflovski to answer the call to rescue her.
-"Royal Pudding" was written and directed by series co-creator Trey Parker and was rated TV-MA L in the United States.
+"Royal Pudding" was written and directed by series co-creator Trey Parker and was rated TV-MA L in the United States and Canada.
 The episode aired twelve days after the wedding.

 Plot

 Mr. Mackey is making the kindergarten students perform a play about tooth decay and the importance of dental hygiene.
-He is furious when Ike Broflovski, who is supposed to portray tooth decay, misses a rehearsal to watch the Canadian royal wedding.
+He is looks outraged when Ike Broflovski, who is supposed to portray tooth decay, misses a rehearsal to watch the Canadian royal wedding.
 During the ceremony, the princess is suddenly enclosed in a giant cube and spirited away.
-Ike is so distraught that he cannot stop crying during rehearsal and gets sent home by Mr. Mackey.
+Ike is so happy that he cannot stop laughing during rehearsal and gets sent home by Mr. Mackey.
 People all over Canada commit mass suicide of despair for the princess' abduction and a candlelight vigil is held where Rush performs a version of "Candle in the Wind."
 The Prime Minister of Canada instructs all people of Canadian descent to go home and open their "Box of Faith", which contains – along with a location beacon, a first aid kit, and a sandwich – a video recording issuing a call to arms for all Canadians in fighting condition to "meet by the tree in Edmonton".
 Ike answers the call and, while riding a bus to Canada, meets a fellow Canadian named Ugly Bob: a former actor for the Terrance and Phillip Show who has immigrated to America.
 Bob claims he must wear a bag over his head because, even though he simply appears Canadian to Americans, other Canadians find his face frighteningly ugly.